MickaCapi/aoc-2023/README.md

 Quick and dirty 🙃
-One branch = one challenge
+One branch per day, one commit per part